The WSIB determines, where possible, the amount of a worker's future economic loss (FEL) benefit due to a work-related injury:

 - in the 12th consecutive month that the worker is temporarily disabled, or

-- within one year after the WSIB is notified of the worker's accident, if during that year the WSIB determines that the worker is permanently impaired, or
+- within one year after the WSIB is notified of the worker's injury, if during that year the WSIB determines that the worker is permanently impaired, or

-- within 18 months after the WSIB is notified of the worker's accident, if the worker's medical condition prevents a determination within the time stated in 1 or 2, whichever applies.
+- within 18 months after the WSIB is notified of the worker's injury, if the worker's medical condition prevents a determination within the time stated in 1 or 2, whichever applies.

 If a worker is not receiving compensation at the time of the usual determination dates, and entitlement to compensation is in dispute, these time limits may be extended.